About Debbie | Atomic Mobiles

 The Dada of Mobiles

-It’s interesting that while mobiles are considered mid century, the origin of mobiles began in 1930 when Alexander Calder created them, well before the start of the mid-century modern era.
+It’s interesting that while mobiles are considered mid century, and certainly gained popularity as an MCM "look", the origin of mobiles began in 1930 when Alexander Calder created them, well before the start of the mid-century modern era.
 His friend and dadaist Marcel Duchamp coined the term “mobiles” for his work in 1931 and Hans Arp (dadaist also) described the table top mobiles as "stabiles" and the phrase stuck.

 Look up!
 Put a mobile there!